Axway/elasticsearch-docker-beat/README.md

  - cd elasticsearch-docker-beat

-Before building if you can update default configuration using file `dbeat-confimage.yml` and then executing the command:
+Before building if you can update default configuration using file `dbeat-confimage.yml`, see chapter `configuration` and then executing the command:
 ```
 make update
 ```